 When the children were later allowed to play in a room that included the same Bobo doll, kids who had viewed the video clip with the violent adult model were more likely to imitate the same aggressive actions.
-The experiment demonstrated that kids could learn simply by observation and helped inspire further research on how violence in television, movies, and video games affect kids.
+The experiment demonstrated that kids could learn simply by observation and helped inspire further research on how violence in television, movies, and video games affects kids.

 It’s like the old phrase ‘monkey see, monkey do.’
 People watch as others model certain behaviors and then imitate these same actions.